 SOLEMNITY OF THE ANNUNCIATION Lectionary #545

-In the midst of Lent, as we approach the memorial of Jesus' death, we usually celebrate the beginning of the Incarnation.
+Because of the date of Easter and Easter Week this year, the celebration of the Annunciation has been transferred to April 4.
 Church tradition holds that Jesus was conceived by his mother as soon as Mary responded to the angel, “Let it be done to me as you have said.”
-Also, as early as Hippolytus, Church tradition held that Jesus died thirty (or thirty-three) years to the day on which he was conceived, in about the year 30.
-Until the year 1752, March 25 was celebrated in England and some European countries as New Year's Day.
+As early as Hippolytus, Church tradition held that Jesus died thirty (or thirty-three) years to the day on which he was conceived, in about the year 30.
+Until the year 1752, March 25 (the usual date for this Solemnity) was celebrated in England and some European countries as New Year's Day.
 That is also the anniversary of the first Mass celebrated in the English American colonies, on March 25, 1634, at St. Clement's Island in Maryland.

 Isaiah 7:10-14; 8:10.
 Unsure of whether or not to follow the prophet's advice in a time of great conflict, King Ahaz of Judah asks for some sign from God.
 The prophet responds that one of Ahaz’s wives (a “young woman” according to the Hebrew) will give birth to a son.
 The sign, then, is that the dynasty will continue—a sign of God's continuing presence with the nation through the line of King David.